Amoralpa11/SBI-project/README.md

   *  copy

   # TODOS
-  * let the user provide all the interactions and we rebuild it with one of each interaction.
+  * let the user provide all the interactions forming the strucutre and the programs rebuilds it with those interactions.
   * let the user pass the estequiometria
   * pass rna-dna molecules
   * Limitations in minimizing interactions